-Current and recent projects include a Minnesota Center for Book Arts Jerome Mentorship to foster her ongoing public art project, The Mayan Calendar Project, and Red Eye Theatre’s New Works 4 Weeks Festival cohort for experimental performance artists, Mirrors & Windows fellowship for children's literature, a 2019-2020 artist residency with Chicano & Latino Studies department at the University of Minnesota, and new performance work on climate resilience.
+Rebekah is currently collaborating on a commissioned short film of collected stories from the Minneapolis uprising following the death of George Floyd.
+Recent projects include a Minnesota Center for Book Arts Jerome Mentorship to foster her ongoing public art project, The Maya Calendar Project, and Red Eye Theatre’s New Works 4 Weeks Festival cohort for experimental performance artists, Mirrors & Windows fellowship for children's literature, a 2019-2020 artist residency with Chicano & Latino Studies department at the University of Minnesota, and new performance work on climate resilience.
 In addition she continues to tell Maya-Lenca stories through experimental performance and puppetry, such as Star Girl Clan, with support from the Jim Henson Foundation, and continue artistic research projects for tribal cultural revitalization in the diaspora such as ceramics, petroglyphs, and star stories.
-A recent song in Lenca Putum about immigration, Central Americans, and the state of the border is being pressed into vinyl and released by KRSM radio in Phillips neighborhood. www.rebekahcrisanta.com @ladyxok @rebekahcrisanta @electricmachetestudios
+A recent song in Lenca Putum about immigration, Central Americans, and the state of the border was pressed into vinyl and released by KRSM radio in Phillips neighborhood.

 PBS-TPT MN Original feature artist spotlight